 About

-I’m a doctoral candidate in neuroscience in the Auditory Computations Lab at Goethe University (Institute for Cell Biology & Neuroscience) in Frankfurt, Germany.
+I’m a doctoral candidate in neuroscience in the Auditory Computations Lab at Goethe University (Institute for Cell Biology & Neuroscience) and at the Ernst Strüngmann Institute for Neuroscience in Frankfurt, Germany.

 Previously, I worked on auditory statistical learning in humans while I was a researcher in the Neuroscience Department at the Max Planck Institute for Empirical Aesthetics.

-Before that, I completed my masters in the Cogmaster (PSL/ENS) in Paris, during which time I dabbled in experiments on time perception in humans.
+Prior to that, I completed my masters in the Cogmaster (PSL/ENS) in Paris, during which time I worked on time perception in humans as well as dabbled in formal logic and the philosophy of science.

 I received my bachelors at New York University.